It is interesting to note how contrarians thrive better than rule book followers. And Apple is just such a company.

 “We figure out what we want.
 And I think we’re pretty good at having the right discipline to think through whether a lot of other people are going to want it, too.
 That’s what we get paid to do.
 So you can’t go out and ask people, you know, what’s the next big [thing.]
 There’s a great quote by Henry Ford, right?
 He said, ‘If I’d have asked my customers what they wanted, they would have told me ‘A faster horse’.” – Steve Jobs

 5) Apple owns its entire system, from its operating system, application platforms (like the iTunes store), technology and interfaces.
 Anyone of us with an Apple device knows how fiendishly difficult it is import a movie in a different format to an iPad or iPhone which only plays limited formats.
 And yes, they hate partnerships and strategic alliances!

-How does the world’s most beloved technology brand do it then?
+How does one of the world’s most beloved technology brand do it then?